 9. Seatbelt Safety Leash

-When traveling in a car, it’s important for your dog to buckle up.
+When traveling in a car, your dog needs to buckle up.
 Specially designed seatbelt safety leashes allow you to safely secure your dog in the car.
 These leashes attach to your dog’s collar and to a standard seatbelt clip.
 With this leash, your dog can’t distract the driver, and they are better protected from injury in case of an accident.

 10. Bike Leash